fraktaler-3-3

 Each backend can be individually enabled or disabled using the check boxes.
 The currently used backends are highlighted.

 Wisdom can be saved to disk.
 If the file is saved in the default location with the name wisdom.toml it will be loaded automatically.
-On Android, the save and load buttons operate only with this file.

 Wisdom CLI